Gallon: A unit of volume. A U.S. gallon has 231 cubic inches or 3.785 liters.

 Gasoline Volatility: The property of gasoline whereby it evaporates into a vapor.
 Gasoline vapor is a mixture of volatile organic compounds.

-Gatehouse: A gatehouse is found at a landfill or a transfer station.
+Gatehouse: A gatehouse is found in a landfill or a transfer station.
 All incoming vehicles must stop to be processed and weighed, and all outgoing vehicles must stop to be weighed and receive a disposal ticket for charges.

 General Lighting: Lighting designed to provide a substantially uniform level of illumination throughout an area, exclusive of any provision for special visual tasks or decorative effects.